KnugiHK/rtmplite3/README.md

 * For Issue
   * Report any Logical Error.
   * Report any Run-Time Error.
+  * Request new features
   * Ask questions if you do not understand something.

 * For Pull request
   * Add comments to source code.
+  * Add new features
   * Correct any Logical Error.
   * Correct any Run-Time Error.